PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/KeepPgDumpFile` to not delete the `_AllObjects_.sql` created for each database
 * By default, this is false, meaning the `_AllObjects_.sql` file will be deleted (since it is no longer needed because a separate .sql file has been created for each object)
-* If any unhandled scripting commands are encountered, the `_AllObjects_.sql` file will not be deleted, even if KeepPgDumpFile is false
+** If any unhandled scripting commands are encountered, the `_AllObjects_.sql` file will not be deleted, even if KeepPgDumpFile is false
+* In addition, when this is true, store the original PgDump table data files in directory `Replaced_PgDump_Files`

 The `/PgInsert` applies when exporting data from SQL Server database tables
 * While reading the TableDataToExport.txt file, default the PgInsert column to true when `/PgInsert` is provided, meaning table data will be exported via INSERT INTO statements, as mentioned above